 I also seem to have had an eczema type issue in my right ear and mild rosacea for more than 7 years (pre diagnosis).
 As you can imagine my ‘inner detective’ is working overtime!
 One thing is clear – this itchy leg issue has plagued me for 7 years.

 I know that many people have real issues with rashes and skin itching, I’ve seen this so many times with some people describing it as severe.
-Clearly when this is the case, a doctor’s intervention is generally required.
+Clearly when this is the case, a doctor’s intervention is generally required – although working out the exact causes looks pretty difficult.
 I’ve seen the following connections to NETs and skin issues:

 - Glucagonoma – a type of functioning pNET can often come with dermatological issues.